srvmishra/Code-Issues/README.md

   >
   > I cloned the magma repository, created the enviroment, and copied the code from above into a file within the cloned repository.
 I ran the file.
   >
-  > The error is documented in the file []().
+  > The error is documented in the file [inference code issue.md]().
 I was not able to fix the issue but restarting the system fixed the issue without making any changes to the code.
 The same error is raised in the issue [Issue#77](https://github.com/microsoft/Magma/issues/77) which is currently open but it arises from a different file.